 - Meerkats are highly social animals and have a hierarchy.
 Within a pack, Meerkats are divided into breeders and helpers.
 The dominant females, known as the breeders, are responsible for producing babies.
 Sometimes, low-ranking members will even kill the children of dominant members to ensure their own kids survive!

 - Meerkats have excellent eyesight!
+Meerkats live in desert areas.
 Their eye sockets cover almost 20% of their skulls.
 They can spot predators and prey from miles away.
 Meerkats have horizontal pupils, allowing them to have a wide range of vision for surveying their environment.
 They also have dark patches around their eyes.
 These patches absorb light and reduce glare on the Meerkat’s eyes in the harsh desert habitat.

 - Meerkats teach their young how to hunt and forage food.
 When they’re young, the pups are cared for by the helpers of the pack.
 They make calls inside the burrows when they want to be fed.
 The pups only come out of the burrows after 16 days.
 By 26 days, the pups start observing the adults while foraging.
 Sometimes, the adults teach them by carrying prey around in their mouths, allowing the pups to ‘hunt’!
 The baby Meerkats master hunting around 12 weeks of age.

 - Meerkats are not suitable pets.
 Despite how tame and cute they appear, it is not realistic to keep them as pets.
 They are known to get aggressive.
 They also have a strong, foul smell!
 On top of that, Meerkats can act as carriers for diseases, such as rabies and Lyme disease.
-Despite all this, Meerkats are still domesticated in some parts of South Africa.
+Despite all this, Meerkats are still domesticated in some parts of Southern tip of Africs.
 They are used for getting rid of rodents and insects on farmlands.

 Thus as we’ve seen, Meerkats are small mammals belonging to the mongoose family.
-They are highly social animals and live in packs.
+They are highly social animals.
+Meerkats live in packs.
 They are also brilliant and divide jobs between members of the group.
-In addition, they have many adaptations which allow them to hunt and survive in mostly dry regions in South Africa.
+In addition, they have many adaptations which allow them to hunt and survive in mostly dry regions in South African desert.
 All in all, the cute Meerkats are fascinating animals!